 They may also be responsible for performing basic tests and checks on HVAC systems to ensure normal operation.

-To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
-These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
+For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
 Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-After completing a training program or apprenticeship, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-These certifications typically require passing an exam and may require sufficient on-site work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.

-The average salary of an HVAC helper will be dependent on their level of experience, the region where they work and which company they end up working for.
+An HVAC helper's salary usually depends on their level of experience, the region where they work and the type of company they work for.

-According to the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
-With experience and more training programs, HVAC helpers can transition to becoming fully certified HVAC technicians, increasing their annual salaries.
+As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers hovers around $37,000, although some HVAC helpers may earn more or less than this amount.
+With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, increasing their annual salaries.

-Overall, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Overall, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.